Cabarrus County Schools: Principals

 The current STEM Coach is Megan Charlton.
-The current Assistant Principals are Micah Thompson and Germeka Ugandapo.

 Clubs

 Several different clubs are offered at J.N.
 Fries, including FBLA, Arts and Crafts, Battle of the Books, Honor Band, Open Gym, Community Service, and many more.

 Dr. Joseph Nelson Fries

 Dr. Fries was born Aug.
 16, 1927 in Rowan County, to the late Joseph Abram (Jack) Fries and Nellie Penley Fries.
 He graduated from Boyden High School, earned his bachelor's degree from Catawba College, completed his master's studies at Appalachian State University, and received his advanced administration certificate from the University of North Carolina at Chapel Hill.
 He was awarded his doctorate degree in education from Duke University.
 During World War II, he voluntarily served in the United States Army, Btry.
 B 3rd BN.
 1st Regt.
 R.T.C. final station, Okinawa, Japan.

 His uncle Channing Hilliard Fries, Jr. first hired him as a teacher and coach in Nashville.
 After moving to Concord, he taught sixth grade at Clara Harris School.
 He served as the first principal of Beverly Hills School from 1954 to 1965.
 Dr. Fries devoted over 39 years of his professional career to public education in North Carolina, having served as superintendent of Cabarrus County Schools from 1977 to 1988.
 Dr. Fries was a member of numerous professional organizations and boards, including the Cabarrus County Fair Board and the Rotary Club.
 He served as president of the North Carolina Association of School Administrators, the Concord Kiwanis Club, and the Cabarrus County Retired School Personnel of NCAE.
 He encouraged everyone to continue their education.
 Following his retirement, J.N.
 Fries Middle School was named to honor his commitment to the children of Cabarrus County.